stumpapp/stump/README.md

 ## Development Setup

+Creating a setup script to ensure your system is ready for development automagically is on the todo list.
+For now, you'll have to ensure you have the basics: [pnpm](https://pnpm.io/installation), [rust](https://www.rust-lang.org/tools/install) and [node](https://nodejs.org/en/download/).
 Clone the repository and run the setup script:

 ```bash
 git clone https://github.com/aaronleopold/stump.git